Zhao Yiman: Early life

 Zhao was born Li Kuntai (李坤泰) to a landlord family in Sichuan who had eight children.
+As a youth, she rebelled against foot binding traditions and sought the right to go to school.

 In 1913, she attended a private school and demonstrated outstanding academic achievements.
 During this time, she began her interest in politics through left-wing journals and newspapers and in 1924, with the help of her elder sister and brother-in-law, she joined the local communist youth movement.
 On the same year, she published an article for the radical left-wing women magazine Women's Weekly where she denounced her elder brother for his refusal to fund her education.

 Revolutionary career

 During the May Thirtieth Movement in 1925, she led students to block British kerosene tankers from docking in the pier in Yibin.
-In 1926, she was admitted to a girls' middle school in Yibin and also into the Chinese Communist Party.
+In 1926, she was admitted to a girls' middle school in Yibin.
+She also joined the Chinese Communist Party (CCP) in 1926.
 By October of that year, Zhao became one of the first women to join the Wuhan branch of the Whampoa Military Academy, the official military academy of the Republic of China.